Léon Gaumont

 Léon Ernest Gaumont ([leɔ̃ ɡomɔ̃]; 10 May 1864 – 10 August 1946) was a French inventor, engineer, and industrialist who was a pioneer of the motion picture industry.
-He founded the world’s first and oldest film studio, Gaumont Film Company, and worked in partnership with Solax Studios.
+He founded the world's oldest operating film studio, Gaumont, and worked in partnership with Solax Studios.

 Biography

 Léon Ernest Gaumont, born in Paris was gifted with a mechanical mind which led him to employment manufacturing precision instruments.
 From early childhood, he was fascinated by the technique of photography.
 When he was offered a job at the Comptoir géneral de photographie in 1893, he jumped at the opportunity.
 His decision proved fortunate when two years later he was given the chance to acquire the business.
 In August 1895, he partnered with the astronomer Joseph Vallot, the famous engineer Gustave Eiffel, and the financier Alfred Besnier to make the purchase.
 Their business entity, called L. Gaumont et Cie, has survived in one form or another to become the world's oldest surviving film company extant.
 The company logo was the distinctive "Marguerite" (named after his mother), a type of flower similar to the daisy.
 The company had extensive studios (Cité Elgé) in the Buttes-Chaumont District of Paris, and a smaller operation in Nice, France.

-Leon Gaumont was married to Camille Louise Maillard (1860-1933)on 4 June 1888.
+Leon Gaumont was married to Camille Louise Maillard (1860-1933) on 4 June 1888.
 They had five children: Charles, Jeanne, Raymond, Helene, and Louis.